 Umbrella Roaming Client 2.0.168

 The Umbrella Roaming Client from Cisco OpenDNS includes a service named Umbrella_RC which is executed as SYSTEM on startup.
-This service consumes several files within the C:\ProgramData\OpenDNS\* directory which possess the user rights shown in Figure 1.
+This service consumes several files within the C:\ProgramData\OpenDNS\* directory which possesses the user rights shown in Figure 1.

 Figure 1: User Rights

-According to Microsoft, local users have the ability to write data to the above referenced directory which, by default, isn’t a security vulnerability.
+According to Microsoft, local users have the ability to write data to the above-referenced directory which, by default, isn’t a security vulnerability.
 However, what happens if the service requests files that don’t exist within this directory?

 Like DLL Hijacking, Binary Planting is a vulnerability in which a malicious user places a binary file containing exploit code in a location where an application or service will execute it.
 This is exactly what happened in this example.

 The service looks for two Windows binaries in a non-standard path, as seen in Figures 2 and 3, prior to finding them in the Windows System directory allowing us to perform a “Binary Planting” exploitation:

 Figure 3: NETSH.exe Lookup by ERCService.exe